Thymis-io/thymis/docs/src/lib/docs/external-projects/thymis-modules/templates.md

-# Thymis Modules with Templates
+# Thymis modules with templates